 Prebiotics, also known as fermentable fiber, is the indigestible food that promotes the growth and activity of our trillions of beneficial bacteria.
 Essentially, prebiotics are crucial to the diet.
 Prebiotics are present in fruits and vegetables such as plantains, garlic, artichokes, onions, leeks, asparagus, tomatoes, bananas, plums and apples.
 They are also found in grains such as bran, cereals and nuts like almonds.
 It is vital the diet be comprised of diverse vegetables, fruits and healthy grains.
 (1)

 Probiotics can help balance the gut flora when it has been affected by poor diet, infections, antibiotic treatments or other factors such as stress and trauma.
 Traditionally, probiotics are from lacto-fermented foods such as sauerkraut, kimchi, kombucha, fermented wines, and fermented milks.
 At present, a large number of clinical studies with probiotics have been performed.
 The most common probiotics include Lactobacillus and Bifidobacterium.
-Other microorganisms such as Enterococcus and Streptococcus have also been considered.
+In addition, other microorganisms such as Enterococcus and Streptococcus have also been considered.
 (1)

 The “Gut–Brain” Relationship